 All the HVAC technicians at The Cooling Company are experienced, efficient, and extremely well-trained.
 You can trust us to help you find which smart thermostat will work best with your HVAC system.
 If we need to do any wiring, you can rest assured that our technicians will perform the process safely and correctly.

-In addition to installing smart thermostats, we offer many additional services for both residential and commercial customers.
+In addition to installing smart thermostats, we offer many additional services.
+Our services cover both residential and commercial customers.
 This includes HVAC maintenance, installation, and repair, along with ductwork replacement.
 Call us today to learn about the savings, efficiency, and convenience of a smart thermostat.